 Our treatment approach

-A team of some of the nation’s top experts customizes your child’s brain tumor care at MD Anderson’s Children’s Cancer Hospital.
+A team of some of the nation’s top experts customizes your child’s brain tumor treatment at MD Anderson’s Children’s Cancer Hospital.
 They work together, communicating with each other and your family, to deliver the most advanced therapies with the least impact on the body, keeping a constant eye on your child’s current and future quality of life.

-These highly trained physicians specialize in childhood brain tumor care for both malignant (cancer) and benign (non-cancer) brain tumors.
+These highly trained physicians specialize in childhood brain tumor treatment for both malignant (cancer) and benign (non-cancer) brain tumors.
 Your child’s personal medical team may include renowned neurosurgeons, radiation oncologists and neuro-oncologists.
 They are supported by a specially trained staff, including nurses, physician’s assistants, psychologists, social workers, rehabilitation specialists, therapists and other health professionals.

 Like all surgeries, childhood brain tumor surgery is most successful when it is performed by a specialist with a great deal of experience in the particular procedure.
 This is especially true with brain tumors, because it is crucial to remove as much of the tumor as possible while leaving intact as much brain function as possible.

 Children’s Cancer Hospital pediatric neurosurgeons are among the most skilled and recognized in the world.
 They perform a large number of childhood brain tumor surgeries each year, using the least-invasive and most-advanced techniques.

 We have the expertise to examine each tumor carefully to determine gene-expression profiles, which then guide us toward the most advanced, effective treatment targeted to your child’s specific cancer.
 This personalized medicine approach sets us above and beyond most cancer centers and allows us to attack the specific causes of each cancer.